Gig economy

 Many people working in the gig economy provide services for different platforms at the same time – for example, offering delivery services for a number of different delivery apps.
 When preparing your tax return, it is important to include income from all the different self-employment platforms and be careful to only deduct expenses once if they relate to more than one income stream (such as different apps).
 For example, if you are a delivery driver and your bike needs repairing then that cost should only be deducted once in total even if you deliver for several different delivery apps.

 If the type of work that you do for the platforms is similar, then you only need to fill out one set of self-employment pages for all the different income streams.
-However, if you have two or more distinct trades, such as selling home-made cards and delivering via platforms then two different sets of self-employment pages will be needed to report the figures.
+However, if you have two or more distinct trades, such as selling home-made cards and delivering via platforms then two different sets of self-employment pages/sections will be needed to report the figures.

 Stopping self-employment